NaeemF-ng/open-ports-services-personalproject2/README.md

 • Metasploitable3

 ## Scanning Methodology that I used
-• nmap -A -sV 10.x.x.x    # Aggressive + Service/Version detection
+• nmap -A -sV 10.x.x.x    # OS Detection + Service/Version detection + Default scripts + Traceroute
 • nmap -p- 10.x.x.x       # Full port scan
-• nmap -sC -sV -O -p- 10.x.x.x   # Default scripts + OS Detection + All ports scan

 ## The importance of knowing service versions
 • Knowing what version is running regarding a service can help direct you to an exploit, which can be used to gain access.
 For example: